jaqarrick/webrtc-info/readme.md

 ### TURN (Traversal Using Relays around NAT)

 TURN is used in the case of Symmetric NAT, which is a server that relays packets.
+TURN servers are necessary when a client's networks ports live behind a firewal or a client's NAT methods are symmetric.

 - Usually runs on port 3478, or 5349 for TLS
 - It's expensive to maintain and run.
+- TURN servers are available online, both as self-hosted apps (see the [COTURN project](https://github.com/coturn/coturn)) and as cloud provided services.

 ### [ICE](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceCandidate) (Interactive Connectivity Establishment)

 A protocol that collects all available candidates (local IP addresses, reflexive addresses - STUN/TURN), which are called ICE candidates.
-All the collected are sent to remote peer via SDP.
+All the collected candidates are sent to remote peer via SDP.
 When starting a WebRTC peer connection, typically a number of candidates are proposed by each end of the connection, until they mutually agree upon one which describes the connection they decide will be best.
 WebRTC then uses that candidate's details to initiate the connection.

 ### SDP (Session Description Protocol)